Serious Games Research Network

 This project is supported by a City of Sydney Innovation Grant.

-Videogames for Visions Science
+Videogames for Vision Science

-Investigators: Malcolm Ryan (Lead), Mei-Ying Boon (UNSW)
+Investigators: Malcolm Ryan (Lead), Mei-Ying Boon (UNSW), Mitchell McEwan

 In this project we invesitgate the use of videogames for the study, diagnosis and treatment of various vision disorders including amblyopia, convergence insufficiency and colour blindness.
 We design and develop games using mobile and virtual reality devices, that also collect data to enable vision researchers to better understand and address these vision problems.